smebad/DSA/92. House Robber III/README.md

 ## Problem Statement

-The thief has discovered a neighborhood structured as a **binary tree**, where each node represents a house with some amount of money.
-There's only one rule: **you cannot rob two directly-linked houses** (i.e., a parent and its child).
+The thief has discovered a new neighborhood where the houses are arranged in the form of a **binary tree**.
+Each house has a certain amount of money.
+However, if the thief robs two **directly connected houses** (a parent and one of its children), an alarm will be triggered.

-Given the root of the binary tree, determine the **maximum amount of money** the thief can rob without alerting the police.
+Given the `root` of the binary tree, return the **maximum amount of money** the thief can rob **without alerting the police**.

 ### Example 1:

 ```
 Input: root = [3,2,3,null,3,null,1]
 Output: 7
-Explanation: Rob houses 3 + 3 + 1 = 7
+Explanation: Rob 3 (root), 3 (left.right), and 1 (right.right)
 ```

 ### Example 2: